Choose from 110+ courses

 In Spanish III, students build upon the skills and knowledge acquired in Spanish I and II.
 The course presents new vocabulary and grammatical concepts in context while providing students with ample opportunities to review and expand upon the material they have learned previously.
 Students study the formation and use of regular and irregular verbs in the present and future tenses, as well as the use of reflexive particles and infinitives.
 They also expand their understanding of noun and adjective agreement, the comparative and superlative degree of adjectives, and the placement and use of direct and indirect objects and pronouns.

-These Advanced Placement® (AP®) courses have been authorized by the College Board to use the AP designation.
-These courses meet the higher-education expectations of college-level courses and prepare students to demonstrate achievement through success on the AP exams.
-Students can earn a letter grade and 1.0 credit for 2 semester courses.
+The College Board has authorized these Advanced Placement® (AP®) courses to use the AP® designation.
+These courses meet the higher-education expectations of college-level courses and prepare students to demonstrate achievement through success on the AP® exams.

-AP English
+AP® English

 AP® English Language and Composition

 In AP® English Language and Composition, students investigate rhetoric and its impact on culture by analyzing notable fiction and nonfiction texts, from pamphlets to speeches to personal essays.
 The equivalent of an introductory college-level survey class, this course prepares students for the AP® exam and further study in communications, creative writing, journalism, literature, and composition.
+Course does not include the AP® Exam; students can contact their local high school’s AP® Coordinator or the College Board to sign up to take the Exam.

 AP® English Literature and Composition

 AP® English Literature and Composition immerses students in novels, plays, poems, and short stories from various periods.
 Students will read and write daily, using a variety of multimedia and interactive activities, interpretive writing assignments, and class discussions to assess and improve their skills and knowledge.
 The course places particular emphasis on reading comprehension, structural and critical analysis of written works, literary vocabulary, and recognizing and understanding literary devices.
+Course does not include the AP® Exam; students can contact their local high school’s AP® Coordinator or the College Board to sign up to take the Exam.

-AP Mathematics
+AP® Mathematics

 AP® Calculus AB

-Prerequisite: Algebra II, Geometry, Precalculus
+Prerequisite: Precalculus

 In AP® Calculus AB, students learn to understand change geometrically and visually (by studying graphs of curves), analytically (by studying and working with mathematical formulas), numerically (by seeing patterns in sets of numbers), and verbally.
 Instead of simply getting the right answer, students learn to evaluate the soundness of proposed solutions and apply mathematical reasoning to real-world models.
 Calculus helps scientists, engineers, and financial analysts understand the complex relationships behind real-world phenomena.
 The equivalent of an introductory college-level calculus course, AP® Calculus AB prepares students for the AP® exam and further science, engineering, and mathematics studies.
+Course does not include the AP® Exam; students can contact their local high school’s AP® Coordinator or the College Board to sign up to take the Exam.

 AP® Statistics